aaronjanse/bootstrapOS/README.md

 Regarding git commit messages: I wouldn't worry right now.
 We'll be making tons of changes, so at this point, git is more useful as sync-and-backup than version control.
 -->

-## TODO
-- Add nix expression for patched qemu-raspi4 to repo

 ## Intro

 <!-- sources not yet linked to in this section: